brendanoc21/react-movie-labs/README.md

 ## Setup requirements.

-I do not believe there are any non standard setup requirements.
+There are no non standard setup requirements.

 ## API endpoints.